dsfields/sofaking/README.md

 ##### `Sofaking.prototype.load(providers [, value] [, callback])`

 Used to load configuration.
-The `load()` method returns the same isntance of `Sofaking` so that calls can be chained together.
+The `load()` method returns the same instance of `Sofaking` so that calls can be chained together.
 Parameters:

   * `providers`: _(required)_ an array of `Kibbutz`-styled configuration providers.